alexmuller/alex.mullr.net/index.markdown

 <!-- Not many days were normal, though.
      There's that time we made an internet-controlled piñata. -->

-Right now I work as a software developer on the [GDS Performance Platform][performanceplatform], as part of the [Government Digital Service][gds].
+Right now I work as a software developer on the GOV.UK Infrastructure team, as part of the [Government Digital Service][gds].
+I used to work on the [Performance Platform][performanceplatform].
 There's a lot of Python, Ruby and MongoDB and a little bit of lots of other things.
 I've already learnt a ridiculous amount about configuring servers (using Puppet).

 - I have a [blog][].
 - I also have a [CV][].